-CRISPR-Cas9 gene editing, found in nature as a bacterial immune defence mechanism, was first harnessed by scientists as a laboratory tool in 2012 to knock out or mutate genes of interest.(1,2,3) This ground-breaking technique is now commonly used on cell lines to monitor the effects of specific mutations or the function of a specific gene, with gene knockout kits commercially available.
-This technique has not been without controversy, the great potential for misuse was highlighted when in 2018 a now widely condemned Chinese scientist, edited human embryos leading to the birth of two genetically engineered baby girls.
+CRISPR-Cas9 gene editing, found in nature as a bacterial immune defence mechanism, was first harnessed by scientists as a laboratory tool in 2012 to knock out or mutate genes of interest.(1,2,3) This ground-breaking technique is now commonly used on cell lines to monitor the effects of specific mutations or the function of a specific gene.
+Presently, gene knockout kits are commercially available.
+However, this technique has not been without controversy.
+The great potential for misuse was highlighted in 2018, when a now widely condemned Chinese scientist, edited human embryos.
+As a result, two genetically engineered baby girls are born.

-One of the most productive uses for CRISPR-Cas9 was demonstrated in a recent publication in Nature by an international collaboration between the Wellcome Sanger Institute, EMBL-EBI, GSK and Open Targets partners.
+A recent publication in Nature written by an international collaboration between the Wellcome Sanger Institute, EMBL-EBI, GSK and Open Targets partners demonstrate the many benefit of CRISPR-Cas9 .
 This large CRISPR screening study involved the disruption of every gene in 324 cancer models from 30 cancer types.
-Nearly 20,000 genes were disrupted and the data concerning cancer cell vulnerabilities used to rank 600 genes as potential drug targets(4).
+Nearly 20,000 genes were disrupted in the study and the data concerning cancer cell vulnerabilities used to rank 600 genes as potential drug targets(4).
 Of particular interest, was the Werner syndrome ATP-dependent helicase (WRN).
-WRN is needed by cancer cells with faulty DNA repair pathways (microsatellite unstable cancers).
-It features in multiple different cancer types including some colon and stomach cancers.
+Cancer cells with faulty DNA repair pathways (microsatellite unstable cancers) requires WRN.
+It is feature in multiple different cancer types including some colon and stomach cancers.

-Knowing which proteins to target to effectively destroy cancer cells is vital information for those wishing to develop cancer therapies.
-Not only can CRISP-Cas9 gene editing be used for the screening of potential gene targets.
-It can be used in the therapy itself, with clinical trials currently underway in the US using CRISPR to enhance the effects of CAR-T cancer therapy in two patients.(7)
+Overall, knowing which proteins to target to effectively destroy cancer cells is vital information for those wishing to develop cancer treatments.
+Moreover, not only can CRISP-Cas9 gene editing be used for the screening of potential gene targets, It can also be used in the therapy itself.
+Currently, there are clinical trials underway in the US using CRISPR to enhance the effects of CAR-T cancer therapy in two patients.(7)

 References and further reading: